Fruit Tree Pruning Thumb

 When Should I Prune?

-• Summer pruning during peak growth time can also delay development by reducing leaf cover; this cuts back the trees nutrient production.
+• Summer pruning during peak growth can also delay development, by reducing leaf cover.
+This suppresses the tree's nutrient production.

-• Summer is still a great time to remove dead branches however, because they're easy to see against the foliage.
+• Summer is still a great time to remove dead branches though, because they're easy to see amongst the foliage.

-• There are a few things on the hitlist that can be pruned any time (as soon as you spot them): suckers; water sprouts; or branches that are dead, diseased, or damaged.
-Check the diagram above to identify them, then get the secateurs out!
+• There are a few things on the hitlist that can be pruned any time: tackle them as soon as you see them.
+These include suckers, water shoots, or branches that are dead, diseased, or damaged (refer to the diagram in the Why Prune? section to identify them).

-Spring-flowering trees and shrubs need a different approach: prune right after they finish flowering.
-If you prune azaleas, rhododendrons, magnolias and the like in winter, you'll take off their buds and end up with no spring flowers.
+Late winter & spring-flowering trees and shrubs need a different approach: prune right after they finish flowering.
+If you prune azaleas, rhododendrons, magnolias and similar plants in winter, you'll take off their buds and end up with no flowers.

-Summer and autumn blooming trees and shrubs are best pruned in late winter or very early spring, before their annual growth begins in earnest.
+Summer and autumn-flowering trees and shrubs are best pruned in late winter or very early spring, before their annual growth begins in earnest.
 Examples include hydrangeas and roses.

 When fruit trees and roses have dropped their leaves and entered winter dormancy, it's highly recommended to give them a clean-up spray of Yates Lime Sulfur.
-It forms a protective film of sulfur which prevents disease pathogens getting started.
-It also controls scale and mite pest insects, to give the plant a flying start in spring.
+It forms a protective film of sulfur which kills spores and prevents pathogens from overwintering.
+It also controls scale and mite insects, to give the plant a flying start in spring.

 Stay Sharp!

-Keeping your pruning tools sharp and well-oiled makes them nicer to use, gives them a much longer lifetime and saves your wallet over the long term.
+Keeping your pruning tools sharp and well-oiled makes them nicer to use, gives them a much longer life and saves your wallet over the long term.

 Select the right-size tool for the branch you’re pruning, to avoid damage to the plant (and the tool):